Can a Graduate get an Investment Banking Job? (Engineers/Freshers)

 - Have you learned enough about accounting and finance to compete with commerce students?

 - Do you have the stamina and passion to work 100-hour weeks?

 - Do you like to communicate with people?

 Here’s how you can answer these questions with Confidence-

 - Talk about Interesting Firms- You may talk about some interesting companies or IPO’s or stocks to prove your interest in finance.
 You may stick to some unusual companies or success stories rather than opting to talk about common companies, as everyone is bound to do the same.
-Talk about any investing you’ve done or any recent market news, which displays your market awareness.
+Talk about any investment you’ve done or any recent market news, which displays your market awareness.

-- Interview guides & Programs- To answer technical questions, you can get access to some interview guides or you can also join financial modeling programs that will teach you everything you need to know.
+- Interview guides & Programs- To answer technical questions, you can get access to some interview guides or you can also join financial modelling programs that will teach you everything you need to know.

 - Mock Interviews Helps- To answer the questions related to your interpersonal skills you must be absolutely polished and well prepared.
 Do not hesitate or get confused while answering such questions.
 The best way to get good at this is to practice with any friends who are smooth talkers.

 - Be Crisp & Clear- Make sure that all your answers are crisp and to the point.
 Do not run around the same bush again and again.